BCL-FOSS/netsumap/README.md

 * Caddy reverse proxy(s) for SSL/TLS
 * Websocket for realtime alerts
 * Webhooks for UniFi events, alarms and DPI data
+* Flexibility of single service or microservice(s) deployment

 ## Upcoming Features ##
 * Frontend with Bootstrap + Jinja2 Templates